The Conjure Woman: Content

-Short Stories
+Short stories

 The Goophered Grapevine

-This is the first short story from The Conjure Woman, published in The Atlantic in August of 1887, told to the narrator by Julius McAdoo, a former enslaved man who lives on the plantation that the narrator, John, and his wife, Annie, visit one day.
+This is the first short story from The Conjure Woman, published in The Atlantic in August 1887, told to the narrator by Julius McAdoo, a former enslaved man who lives on the plantation that the narrator, John, and his wife, Annie, visit one day.
 Set in Patesville, North Carolina, John and Annie moved there for an improvement in his wife's health and to seek other business opportunities.
 Knowing that the couple wanted to purchase the property, McAdoo advises them not to do so, informing them that when Dugal McAdoo, the previous master, purchased the property, it was very rich in wine production because of its vineyards.
 To protect his grapes from being stolen, Master McAdoo consulted with a conjure woman, Aunt Peggy, who placed a curse on the vineyard and warned the slaves that whoever stole them, would die within a year.
 Henry, a new slave, did not know of the curse, and when he ate the grapes, he was cursed to age when the leaves of the vines withered and once the vines died, so did Henry.
+Master McAdoo then sold Henry to other plantation owners in the Spring when he was young and bought him back in the Winter at less price.
+He did that many times and made a fortune.
 Suffering the loss of his slaves and his vineyard, Master McAdoo left the vineyard abandoned after the war to the current state in which the couple found it.
 McAdoo warns the couple against purchasing the property due to it still being cursed, but the narrator buys the vineyard regardless.